melanchall/drywetmidi/Docs/articles/playback/Current-time-watching.md

 # Current time watching

-To watch current time of a playback you can create a timer and call [GetCurrentTime](xref:Melanchall.DryWetMidi.Multimedia.Playback.GetCurrentTime(Melanchall.DryWetMidi.Interaction.TimeSpanType)) method on each timer's tick.
-To simplify this task (especially if you're running multiple playbacks simultaneously) DryWetMIDI provides [PlaybackCurrentTimeWatcher](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher) class.
-This class is singleton in order to prevent too many high resolution tick generators are created (which is not good since it can affect whole system performance).
-Please read [Tick generator](Tick-generator.md) article to learn how you can ajust internals of the `PlaybackCurrentTimeWatcher`.
+To watch the current time of a playback you can create a timer and call [GetCurrentTime](xref:Melanchall.DryWetMidi.Multimedia.Playback.GetCurrentTime(Melanchall.DryWetMidi.Interaction.TimeSpanType)) method on each timer's tick.
+To simplify this task (especially if you're running multiple playbacks simultaneously) DryWetMIDI provides the [PlaybackCurrentTimeWatcher](xref:Melanchall.DryWetMidi.Multimedia.PlaybackCurrentTimeWatcher) class.
+This class is singleton in order to prevent creation of too many high resolution tick generators (which is not good since it can affect whole system performance).
+Please read [Tick generator](Tick-generator.md) article to learn how you can adjust internals of the `PlaybackCurrentTimeWatcher`.

 Small example: